Loan Kits Available

-Tuesday’s History for Kids - This summer program is held on Tuesday’s at 10:00am.
+Thursday’s History for Kids - This summer program is held on Tuesday’s at 10:00am.
 It’s a make-it-and-take-it program for children.
 Each week offers a different topic, a different craft to make and a bit of a history.

 On and Off Site Programs

 - Take a look at Michigan rocks.
 Learn where they are found and what we make from these minerals.

 What’s In Great Grandmother’s Trunk - Take a look at days gone by as we open great grandmother’s trunk to see the clothes she wore and the items she saved.